 Another option would be adding organic moringa powder to some organic coconut milk and a spoonful of honey.
 This mask would be super nourishing and moisturizing.

 Keep it on the hair for 20-30 minutes, then rinse off and shampoo well.

 Moringa Hair Spritzer

 You can also make a spritzer with Moringa powder and distilled water or a hydrosol.
-I started doing it and I spray each night before the hair wash day.
-It revitalizes the scalp and promotes hair growth.
+I like this option and I spray each night before the hair-wash day.
+The moringa spritz revitalizes my scalp and promotes hair growth.

 Moringa Oil Massage

 And of course, there is also Moringa oil which has many anti-inflammatory properties, perfect for dealing with itchiness, redness, and rashes on the scalp.

 It is also used as a popular remedy against dandruff as it can greatly moisturize the scalp.
 It’s best when it is massaged into the scalp, left for 30 minutes to an hour, and then washed off with shampoo.

 Moringa for Skin